rubjo/victor-mono/README.md

 ##### Alternative CDN hosting,  best for online editors like [CodePen](https://codepen.io/tomByrer/pen/MWWagVp):
 1. `<link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/victormono@latest/dist/index.min.css">` in `<head>` or top of `<body>`
-2. Style classes with `font-family: 'Victor Mono', monospace`,
+2. Style classes with `font-family: 'Victor Mono', monospace`

 #### If you like it and want to say thanks, [donations](https://www.paypal.me/runbjo) are welcome. ❤️